charliehksiu/charliehksiu.github.io/_pages/about.md

   - /about.html
 ---

-I am an assistant professor of philosophy at  University.
+I am an assistant professor of philosophy at Sun Yat-sen University.
 I did my graduate work at Brown University.

 Here is my [cv](../assets/cv2025.pdf).